cschladetsch/Incode/Readme.md

 *NOTE* Use the provided `SharpKeys` binary to remap the CapsLock key to the Right-Control Key.
 The CapsLock key is an anacronism in any case, may as well put it to good use.

 For instance, press and hold the `Interrupt` button, and:
-* use `ESDF` to move the mouse cursor up down left right.
+* use `WASD` to move the mouse cursor up down left right.
 Movement is passed through a customised filter to emulate the behavior of an Ibm ThinkPad clit button.
 * `R` and `V` keys send scroll up and down, again with a custom filter and timings.
 * The `space bar` simulates the left mouse button
 * `G` the right mouse button.